Smallville: Smallville Season Eleven

 The first digital issue of a Smallville Season Eleven comic book was released on April 13, 2012; the first print issue was published on May 2.
 In the comic book (written by Smallville executive story editor Bryan Q. Miller), set six months after Darkseid's attack, Clark no longer fights crime as "The Blur" but as "Superman".
 Although Clark is generally accepted by the public, some distrust him (including Lex Luthor, despite his memory loss after his encounter with Tess Mercer), and this worsens when he reveals himself as extraterrestrial.
 "Detective", a new series of adventures paralleling the TV series and the comic series' second arc, was published digitally on the title's off-week beginning January 4, 2013.
-A new arc, "Effigy", would feature a team-up of recurring character John Jones and Batman.
+A new arc, "Effigy", features a team-up of recurring character John Jones and Batman.
 DC Comics cancelled the series after nineteen issues at the end of the "Olympus" story arc, with the rest of the season-eleven story continuing as miniseries under the Season Eleven banner.
-In March 2015, DC Comics ended the Smallville Season Eleven with story arc "Continuity", which serves as the finale of the television franchise.
+In November 2014, Season Eleven concluded with the story arc "Continuity".